SecuritySilverbacks/SAP-AttackSurfaceDiscovery/HOW_TO.md

 # Requirements
-We have conducted our tests using __Ubuntu 20.04__, but the tools installation can be done on any linux distribution, or Windows OS (installation steps on Windows are not mentioned)
+We have conducted our tests using __Ubuntu 20.04__ and __Windows OS__, were necessary, but the tools installation can be done on any linux distribution, or Windows OS (installation steps on Windows are not mentioned)

 |Tool Name| Installation| Additional Notes|